Delivered Duty Unpaid

 FCA (Free Carrier):

-FCA incoterms provides a balance of responsibilities between the buyer and seller and can be suitable for both parties depending on their preferences and capabilities.
+FCA incoterms strike a fine balance of responsibility between buyer and seller and can work both ways for each party based on preference and capability.

-Choosing the best alternative to DDU depends on various factors such as the nature of the goods, transportation mode, familiarity with customs procedures, and risk tolerance.
+What would be the best alternative for DDU is going to depend on a lot of factors, not limited to the nature of the goods, mode of transportation, familiarity with customs procedures, and even risk tolerance.

 What Sets Apart Delivered Duty Paid (DDP) from Delivered Duty Unpaid (DDU)?